Philosophy, Computing, and Artificial Intelligence

 Prohibitions in the Logic Programming/Agent Model

-Prohibitions are a little like maintenance goals.
+"Consider an agent who wants to bring parcels from some location A to a location B, using its truck.
+The distance between A and B is too large to make it without refueling, and so, in order not to end up without gas, the agent needs to stop every once in a while to refuel.
+The fact that the agent does not want to end up without gas, can be modeled as a maintenance goal [= what we are calling a "prohibition"].
+This maintenance goal constrains the actions of the agent, as it is not supposed to drive on in order to fulfil its goal of delivering the parcels, if driving on would cause it to run out of gas" (Hindriks K.V., van Riemsdijk M.B., "Satisfying Maintenance Goals").
 Beliefs can trigger maintenance goals.
 These beliefs may be produced directly by observation or by reasoning forward on the basis of observations.
-In the example below, the items in the plan of action function like observations.
+The items in the plan of action function like observations.
 The agent reasons forward from the items in the plan to consequences to determine if any of these consequences trigger a prohibition.
 If they do, the agent abandons the plan because he is prohibited from executing this plan to satisfy the achievement goal.

 and no one saves the person from being killed by the train.